habibamoamenk7328/github-tutorial/README.md

 When you have a local and remote repo the two command below will be very important to know:
 * `git push`: This command sends the changes from the local repo to the remote repo.
+* `git pull`: This command pulls commits from GitHub which menas that it brings down all the changes from the remote repo to the local repo.

 You are proablly wondering where you are pushing your commits to.
 You will have to follow the steps below:
 1. Make a new repository (if you dont remember how to do so to scroll up to the scetion before)